Octavepi/buildroot-pitrezor/README.md

 ## Documentation
 See the [PiTrezor User Guide (PDF)](docs/PiTrezor_UserGuide.pdf) for detailed setup instructions.

+## Features

+- Universal build script with Pi Zero / Pi 3 / Pi 4 support
+- LCD overlay + rotation argument support
+- First-boot touchscreen calibration flow
+- Branded splash screen ("PiTrezor – Secure Wallet")
+- USB HID emulation for use with Trezor Suite
+- GPLv3 licensed

+---

+## Developer Notes

+### Config.in
+The file `br-ext/Config.in` is **auto-generated** by `build.sh` every time you run a build.

+- Do **not** edit it manually.
+- If you add a new package under `br-ext/package/`, just re-run `./build.sh ...` and it will be picked up automatically.
+- Always commit the updated `Config.in` after a build if it changes.

+### Build Script Paths
+`build.sh` auto-detects your repo root and passes absolute paths to Buildroot.
+This ensures the build works regardless of where `docs/` or other folders sit.

+---

+## Acknowledgment

+This build and repository were created with the assistance of ChatGPT.
+Bring your ideas to life with [ChatGPT](https://chat.openai.com).

+---

 ## Contributing
 We welcome community contributions!
 Please review the following before contributing: